galette/galettedoc/source/usermanual/configuration.rst

 * `inaccessible` will make the field inaccessible for everyone,
 * `administrator` will make the field readable and writeable for administrators only,
 * `staff members` will make the field readable and writable for staff members and administrators,
-* `groups managers` will make the field readable and writable for groups managers on the memebrs of groups they own, and for staff memebrs and administrators,
+* `groups managers` will make the field readable and writable for groups managers on the members of groups they own, and for staff members and administrators,
 * `read/write` will make the field readable and writeable for member, groups managers, staff members and administrators,
 * `read only` will make the field read only for the members, but writable for groups managers, staff members and administrators.